UnitedCTF/UnitedCTF2024/challenges/web/lion-s-leap/solution/README.md

 ![alt text](sqlmap_2.png)

-We can change the hashing algorithm of the admin for blake2b with 1 round, which is very fast to crack.
+We can change the hashing algorithm of the admin, since this endpoint is not authentificated.
+Using blake2b with 1 round is very fast to crack.

 ```shell
 curl "http://$ip:$port/changeHash" \